Kashalls/Havana-Discord-Bot/README.md

 ### config.json

-Open up the file `config.json`, you'll see something like this
+Open up the file `config.json`, you"ll see something like this
 ```json
 {
     "token":"Bot Token Goes Here",